Quantitative Hardy--Littlewood maximal inequalities and Wiener--Stein theorem on p.c.f. fractals: Preliminaries

 \subsection{Self-similar sets and measures}

 In this subsection, we collect some basic properties of self-similar sets and measures that are needed in this paper.
 Many fractals are made up of parts that are, in some way, similar to the whole.
 For example, the middle third Cantor set is the union of two similar copies of itself.
-As mentioned in the Introduction section, these fractals are called self-similar sets and can be obtained by IFSs.
-The following theorem, due to Hutchinson \cite{Hutch}, guarantees the existence of self-similar set $K$ and self-similar measure $\mu$ on it.
+These fractals are called self-similar sets and can be obtained by IFSs.
+The following lemma, due to Hutchinson \cite{Hutch}, guarantees the existence of self-similar set $K$ and self-similar measure $\mu$ on it.